• Skip to primary navigation

 Which Social Media Strategy Is Best For Advertising Agency New Business?

 • How many blog posts are there today?
-Here is just one-directional figure: there are “like” over 2 million blog posts daily – out of 1.7 billion websites.
+Here is just one directional figure: there are “like” over 2 million blog posts daily – out of 1.7 billion websites.
 You think your ad agency can stand out?

-• There seem to a billion LinkedIn posts a day.
-I have close to 4,000 “advertising people” connections.
-Yet when i post on LinkedIn I get maybe 80 individual post views.
-Pay per play baby.
-Not so organic these days.
+• I have over 6,000 “advertising people” connections, yet when I post on LinkedIn, I get maybe 80 individual post views.
+Pay per play, baby.
+It’s not so organic these days.

 Do you get the idea here?
 You are kinda fucked if you think that your blogs, tweets, etc are gonna get noticed.
-You are competing with other, probably good at SEO agencies.
+You are competing with other, probably really good at SEO agencies.

 [Read more…] about Which Social Media Strategy Is Best For Advertising Agency New Business?